 Likewise, accessibility can also come in packaging add-ons!
 In 2018, multinational food manufacturing company, Kellogg’s launched Rice Krispies packaging, ‘Love Notes’ in the United States.

-With these stickers, kids with visual impairments would have love messages in their lunchboxes!
+With these stickers, kids with visual impairments had love messages in their lunchboxes!

-Why stop just at the outside packaging?
-Kellogg’s wanted to ensure that their stickers would also be as accessible as possible!
+Because why stop just at the external packaging?
+Kellogg’s wanted to ensure that their stickers were also accessible!

 The Importance of Accessibility